robfletcher/vending-machine/plan.md

 - data setup is a little easier
 - no separate reporting
 	- this really sucks
 	- _show it breaking_
 	- might as well just use a loop
 - again parameters are per class not per test

 ### to Spock…

 - work up gradually:
 	- start with `where: coins << [...]`
 	- add calculated param
 	- change to table for clarity when using multiple coins
 	- demonstrate @Unroll with report implications
+	- why `@Unroll` pattern is sometimes better than embedding it in method name

 ## Mocks